Whip up your favourite pancakes, round up your favourite toppings, and log on to Zoom for this Shrove Tuesday tradition.

 All are welcome to join this hour of contemplative prayer and silence.
 This gathering takes place on Zoom.
 Please email Marnie for the Zoom link.

 Our prayers rise together like incense.
-Every Monday evening in Lent, join Cathedral pianist Ben Dobyns and a member of the Cathedral choir in this sung service of Evening Prayer on Zoom.
-Register here to receive the Zoom link.
+Every Monday evening in Lent, join Cathedral pianist Ben Dobyns and members of Cathedral Choir in this livestream sung service of Evening Prayer.

 What is Holden Evening Prayer?
 Holden Evening Prayer is a service of evening prayer with music that was composed in 1986 by Marty Haugen while he was at Holden Village in the North Cascade mountains of Washington state.